cretz/fusty/docs/configuration.md

           // Cron is one of the three supported schedule formats, see jobs documentation for more "cron": "0,30 * * * *"
         },

+        // The type of job to execute.
+Default is "command".
+        // "type": "command",

         // The command(s) to execute and get results for "command": {